bronzehedwick/chrisdeluca/content/presentation/dr-strangecode.md

 <!-- Loosely couple -->
 <section>
-We can tie loosely couple the data and logic together.
+We can loosely couple data and logic together.
 </section>

 <!-- DOM encapsulation -->